 EUR REGIONAL EXPERT SAFETY GROUP (RESG)

+Establishment

+The ICAO EUR Regional Expert Safety Group (RESG) was established through EASPG Decision 2/3 (IE-REST/RESG Terms of Reference (ToR) Revision) at the Second Meeting of the EASPG that took place through WebEx from 1 to 4 December 2020.

 Terms of reference

-Purpose

-The ICAO EUR Regional Expert Safety Group (RESG) is established, as a working group within the EASPG structure, to support the development and implementation of the European Regional Aviation Safety Plan (EUR RASP), and including safety enhancement initiatives and activities, in line with the objectives of the European Aviation System Planning Group (EASPG).
+The ICAO EUR Regional Expert Safety Group (RESG) is established, as a working group within the EASPG structure, to support the development and implementation of the European Regional Aviation Safety Plan (EUR RASP), including safety enhancement initiatives and activities, in line with the objectives of the European Aviation System Planning Group (EASPG).

 The EUR RASP and safety enhancement initiatives and activities may be implemented through the harmonized efforts of the regulatory authorities, in coordination with service providers, airlines and aircraft manufacturers through Regional and National Aviation Safety Plans (NASPs).
 The RESG Members will serve as focal points for introducing the safety enhancement initiatives and activities within their respective States or organizations and, in the case of representatives of civil aviation authorities, for coordinating their Government's efforts with industry.